e-e-e/bookcovers/README.md

 #### bookcovers.withIsbn(isbn: string, options?: { ... });

 Returns a promise that resolves to an object containing urls from each of the sources.

-Note: This API will only work for use inside the Node.js environment but not within browser environments.

 ```js
 {